x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 Wileman, Joseph.
 Face to face conversation on 28MAR17 after class.
-Joe helped me implement 3D visualization by helping me to understand where the system was recording and also how to better view/see the simulation.
+Joe helped me implement 3D visualization by helping me to understand where the system was recording and also how to better view/see the simulation; he also generally helped me better understand the program by explaining how the flowcharts/ped blocks interacted in the simulation.

 ~~~